 Evaluation and Feedback

-Parents are welcome to contact me at my email with questions before registering, but it is not necessary before enrolling a student.
+Parents are welcome to contact me via email with questions before registering, but it is not necessary before enrolling a student.
 Once I know a student has registered, the family will receive a welcome packet with additional information about the course.
 I will contact parents if there is a concern that a student is not keeping up with the work or frequently turning in late assignments.